indimail/indimail-virtualdomains/.github/README-indimail.md

 Every message is then pre-processed by qmail-todo and then processed by qmail-send for delivery, in cooperation with qmail-lspawn, qmail-rspawn and cleaned up by qmail-clean.
 These five programs are long-running daemons.

+The diagram also shows a separate queue named <b>slowq</b>.
+This queue is special.
+It is a single queue that has <b>slowq-send</b> processing it instead of <b>qmail-todo</b>, <b>qmail-send</b> pair.
+This queue has a feature where the deliveries can be rate controlled.

 The queue is designed to be crashproof, provided that the underlying filesystem is crashproof.
 All cleanups are handled by qmail-send and qmail-clean without human intervention.

 ## Programs

 ### qmail-multi

-We have already discussed qmail-multi in [IndiMail Queue Mechanism](#indimail-queue-mechanism). qmail-multi can also do spam filtering before a message gets queued.
+qmail-multi is discussed in detail in [IndiMail Queue Mechanism](#indimail-queue-mechanism). qmail-multi can also do spam filtering before a message gets queued.
 See [SPAM Control using bogofilter](#spam-control-using-bogofilter) for more details.

 ### qmail-queue